 Children under five are more likely to drown or nearly drown than any other age group.
-Children aged five to nine are also at high risk for drowning.
+They can drown in a few centimetres of water - enough to cover their nose and mouth.

 Backyard swimming pools

 - Always have an adult watching children in the pool.
-It is best that this adult knows cardiopulmonary resuscitation (CPR) and lifesaving techniques.
+This adult should know basic life saving skills and cardiopulmonary resuscitation (CPR) for a baby and a child.

-- Enroll children in swimming and water safety lessons by the time they are 4 years old.
+- Enrol children in swimming and water safety lessons by the time they are age four.
 Water safety programs for adults and younger children are also a good idea.

 - Children can drown in seconds; do not turn away to answer the phone or focus on something else.
 Do not assume that a child in trouble will be able to make noise to alert you.

 - Always check the pool first if a child is missing.

 Because lakes and rivers are not fenced in, it is even more important to watch children closely when at the cottage or the beach.
 Remember these safety tips.

 - Give your children your full attention.
 Make sure they know to always tell an adult before they go swimming.
 Young children should always be supervised when playing in or around water.